loopandlearn/loopfollowdocs/docs/remote/remote-control-loop.md

    **Answer**: Yes.

     * There will be a green bar on the *LoopFollow* display within a few minutes.
+    * Once you see the bar, you can tap on Remote, Overrides to view the active override
+        * If it is a named preset (override), the name is listed at the top of the screen in the Active Override row
-    * Once you see the bar, you can tap on Remote, Overrides to see the name of the override that is running.
-The details for that override are seen in the display below the active override.
-You may need to scroll down to find that override in the list to see the details.
+        * If you want to see the details, you may need to scroll down to find that override in the list
+        * A custom override (not named) shows up as "Custom Override" in the Active Override row - the details can be observed in the Information Table on the main *LoopFollow* screen
     * The values set for the override may take up to 5 minutes to appear in the Information Table Display, at which time the %insulin needs and target are shown.

 1. **Can a looper cancel a remote override**?